folkforms/xslt-study/xpath.md

 In this example, the XPath expression `@size` is evaluated, and its value, whatever that happens to be, is inserted into the output tree as the value of the border attribute.
 Attribute value templates can be used in any literal result elements in your stylesheet.

-(FIXME ???
-The book does not go into much detail here.
+(FIXME The book does not go into much detail here.
 Hopefully it will get back to this.)
+(FIXME I have not had a chance to test this out yet)

 ----

 ## Miscellaneous

-### "/" is the root node
+### "`/`" is the root node

 The root node is the XPath node that contains the entire document.
 In a document "`<foo />`", "/" is not the foo element.
 It contains the "foo" element.
 The "foo" element is the document element.
 This is because the file might have comments, processing instructions, etc. alongside the document element.